-Against this background, in February 2011 the High Court accepted ACRI's appeal demanding that the Jerusalem Municipality and the Ministry of Education allow every child from East Jerusalem to register to an official school in his or her residential area or, alternatively, to receive tuition reimbursement for a recognized unofficial school for which the child is obliged to register11.
-In the court ruling, Justice Ayala Procaccia elaborated on the extent of the infringement on the right to an education in East Jerusalem:

-"The infringement on equality in education in East Jerusalem is not the fate of few.
+Against this backdrop, in February 2011 the High Court accepted AC-RI's appeal demanding that the Jerusalem Municipality and the Ministry of Education allow every child from East Jerusalem to register to an official school in his or her residential area or, alternatively, to receive tuition reimbursement for a recognized unofficial school for which the child is obliged to register11.
+In the court ruling, Justice Ayala Procaccia elaborated on the extent of the infringement on the right to education in East Jerusalem: "The infringement on equality in education in East Jerusalem is not the fate of few.
 It is widespread and includes a significant portion of an entire population that is not accorded its basic rights by law and by virtue of Israeli constitutional values. [...]
-The rate of action and the resources delegated to this cause indicate that in the coming years chances are that this difficult and complex issue will find only a partial solution."12
+The rate of action and the resources delegated to this cause indicate that in the coming years, chances are that this difficult and complex issue will find only a partial solution"12.

-The Court directed the State to create a physical infrastructure within five years that would admit all interested students in Eastern Jerusalem into the official municipal educational system.
-The Court ruled that if within five years these students could not find a place within the official educational system, the State would be liable for financial reimbursement of recognized unofficial schools, covering educational costs for these students.
+The Court directed the State to create a physical infrastructure within five years that would admit all interested students in East Jerusalem into the official municipal education system.
+The Court ruled that if within five years these students could not find a place within the official education system, the State would be liable for financial reimbursement of recognized unofficial schools, covering education costs for these students.

-Judge Procaccia also added and recommended the "creation of a special team of experts within the relevant authority to outline a program, set a timeframe and supervise its execution to ensure an appropriate response is given to the task of developing the official educational system in East Jerusalem to suit the needs of its residents in accordance with the operative directive inherent in this appeal" 13.
+Justice Procaccia also recommended the "creation of a special team of experts within the relevant authority to outline a program, set a time-frame and supervise its execution to ensure an appropriate response is given to the task of developing the official education system in East Jerusalem to suit the needs of its residents in accordance with the operative directive inherent in this appeal" 13.